mozilla-services/pytest-bugzilla-notifier/README.rst

 This plugin currently has the following functionality:

-* posts the results of test runs to be added to existing BugZilla tickets
+* posts the results of test runs to be added to existing Bugzilla tickets
 * create new tickets as part of a pytest test
+* read bugs given a bug ID
+* search for bugs given a search